 What is this screen for?
-It allows you to customize your system based on the unique layout of your store.
-Use the Lane Configuration and Lane Layout options to match the general layout of your store.
-Click on the Lane Layout graphic to open a pop-out list, then choose from the available options (see image to the right).
+It allows you to customize your system based on • the unique layout of your store.
+Use the Lane Configuration, Detection Type Options and Lane Layout options to match the general layout of your store.
+Click on the 🔚 icon (More Layout Options) to open a pop-out list, then choose from the available options (see image to the right).
 You must then map your detectors so your system can identify the location of each detector.